dbiir/Promi/README.md

-Poem
+Promi
 =======
-Implementation of the paper “Poem: Progressive and Efficient Live Migration in Distributed Database Systems” Poem is a testbed of an OLTP distributed database management system (DBMS).
+Implementation of the paper “Promi: Progressive Live Migration in Distributed Database Systems” Promi is a testbed of an OLTP distributed database management system (DBMS).

 ## Dependencies